Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Travel Tip: Carry light, especially for Matheran.
 You will walk a lot and trust me, luggage slows you down on those lovely red mud trails.

-What I Did: I spent my evening sipping chai at Panorama Point, watching clouds drift below me.
-It was one of those moments where you just stand still and breathe in everything — peace, silence and the smell of wet earth.
+What I Did: I love spending my evening sipping chai at Panorama Point, watching clouds drift below me.
+It is one of those moments where you just stand still and breathe in everything — peace, silence and the smell of wet earth.

 Day 1: Mumbai → Karjat → Stay at Local Homestay

-For a longer weekend, I always begin with Karjat.
+For a longer weekend, I will begin with Karjat.
 It’s close enough to drive easily but far enough to feel like a true break.
 I love its green valleys, small waterfalls and the friendly locals.
-I usually stay in a rustic homestay surrounded by farms — simple food, fresh air and stars at night.
+I love to stay in a rustic homestay surrounded by farms — simple food, fresh air and stars at night.

 Day 2: Igatpuri + Malshej Ghat Adventure

-The next day, I head toward Igatpuri and then Malshej Ghat — two of the most scenic hill stretches within 100 km of Mumbai.
-The drive is mesmerizing during monsoon; waterfalls pour down every cliff!
-I stop often, take photos and just listen to the sound of rain hitting leaves.
+The next day, you can head toward Igatpuri and then Malshej Ghat — two of the most scenic hill stretches within 100 km of Mumbai.
+The drive is mesmerizing during monsoon; waterfalls pour down every cliff! travelers often stop, take photos and just listen to the sound of rain hitting leaves.
 If you love long drives, this route is magic.

 Day 3: Durshet → Back to Mumbai

-On my last day, I take a relaxed route back through Durshet — a calm forest area known for its camps and treks.
-I usually take a short morning walk before heading home.
+On my last day, I will take a relaxed route back through Durshet — a calm forest area known for its camps and treks.
+Take a short morning walk before heading home.
 It’s the perfect way to end the trip — slow, green and full of nature’s whispers.

 Route Story: The stretch from Igatpuri to Malshej Ghat is one of my favorite drives in Maharashtra.
 It’s not just about distance — it’s about mood!
 Every curve shows a new waterfall, every cloud hides a new hill.

 Where I Stopped for Chai: There’s a little tea stall on the way to Durshet — no name, just a blue shed beside the road.
-I always stop there to cut chai and pakoras.
-The owner knows me now; that’s how often I visit!
+I love to stop there to cut chai and pakoras.

 So, next time you are craving a cool breeze and a change of view, just pick a direction and drive.
 Who knows your perfect weekend escape is waiting beyond the city lights.